Oh, You Beautiful Doll: Notable use in film

-As well as being used in the 1949 film of the same name, the tune had been featured in several major movies — The Story of Vernon and Irene Castle (1939), For Me and My Gal (1942), Broadway Rhythm (1944), Strangers on a Train (1951), The Eddie Cantor Story (1953), andThe FBI Story (1959), as well as numerous Looney Tunes cartoons such as Hair-Raising Hare.
+As well as being used in the 1949 film of the same name, the tune had been featured in several major movies — The Story of Vernon and Irene Castle (1939), For Me and My Gal (1942), Broadway Rhythm (1944), Strangers on a Train (1951), The Eddie Cantor Story (1953), and The FBI Story (1959), as well as numerous Looney Tunes cartoons such as Hair-Raising Hare.
 The Kidsongs Kids and Billy and Ruby Biggle sang this song with a baby elephant named Belle in their 1995 video and DVD, Baby Animal Songs.
 The song also appears on the animated series Hey Arnold! where Grandpa Phil sings the song while taking a shower, as well as in the last Fred Astaire variety special, in which he and dance partner Barrie Chase danced to it.
 It appears in Somewhere in Time (1980), starring Christopher Reeve and Jane Seymour, during a scene where Reeve and Seymour dance briefly.
-The song was showcased in the climax of the movie...All The Marbles starring Peter Falk in 1981.
+The song was showcased in the climax of the 1981 film, ...All the Marbles, starring Peter Falk.